Raid-Training-Initiative/RTI/text/main/guild_join_requests.md

 `[•]` The ability to rep RTI to help spread the word.
 `[•]` More opportunities to get into raids.

-Put a '+' here if you want to get added to the in-game guild!
+Type 'join' here if you want to get added to the in-game guild!